 This long string is the kernel’s ID which is sufficient for getting the

 information necessary to connect to the kernel.
-You can also request this
+If the notebook uses the IPython

 connection data by running the

-%connect_info magic.
-This will print the same ID information as well as the
+%connect_info magic, which will print the same ID information along with other